 Heatherle Chambers holds a Masters of Arts in Teaching from Pacific University, and taught for nearly 20 years in grades K-8 in public schools serving racially diverse, high poverty neighborhoods.

 During her last three years in the classroom, Heatherle was a Classroom Champions teacher.
-She started working full time for Classroom Champions in 2014 supporting teachers, driving educational policy, and working with educational partners.
-She now leads the Education Team.
+She started working full time for Classroom Champions in summer 2014 supporting teachers, driving educational policy, and working with educational partners.
+She now leads the education team.

-During the 2014-15 school year Heatherle oversaw the “Google Giving through Glass” project in which three classrooms of fourth and fifth graders designed a Bluetooth beacon schematic that will interact with Google Glass to guide their blind mentor Lex Gillette through the US Olympic Training Center in Chula Vista, CA where he lives and trains.
+Along with Anjoli, Heatherle presented at the Character Lab: Character in 3d Conference in July 2017.
+During the 2014-15 school year Heatherle oversaw the “Google Giving through Glass” project.
 Classroom Champions was one of five nonprofits given the award by Google, out of more than 1,300 applicants.

-Additionally, Heatherle created all of the programming around the Healthy Living Month partnership with the Foundation for Advancing Alcohol Responsibility for US teachers.
-She trained teachers in Dominica and St. Lucia as part of a pilot program partnership between Classroom Champions, FAAR, and their local ministries of education and health.
+Additionally, Heatherle created all of the programming around the Healthy Living Month partnership with Ask Listen Learn for U.S. Classroom Champions teachers.
+She trained teachers in Dominica and St. Lucia as part of a pilot program partnership between Classroom Champions, Ask Listen Learn, and their local ministries of education and health.

 Prior to becoming a teacher, Heatherle earned a Bachelors of Arts in Journalism and Communication from the University of Oregon.